-For example my niche is based off of a belief: Copywriting for ambitious female entrepreneurs who refuse to use fear based tactics to sell their product/service.
+For example my niche is based off of a belief: Sales and funnel copywriting services for female coaches and course creators who refuse to use fear based tactics to sell their product/service.

 Someone else could serve to focus a community based off of their religious beliefs like these planners.

 Maybe you choose to cater to the LGBTQ+ community or women who’ve become empty nesters.
 Maybe you know the stomping grounds of New York and specialize in helping people who live in NY.

 The possibilities are literally endless.
 Think “what do I want to be known for?”

 If you get really specific you might feel the urge to widen your net out of fear that you’ll miss potential sales but the beauty of specialty is you get to charge more for your expertise.

 So instead of social media manger < Instagram manager